slovink/terraform-aws-ec2/README.md

 }
 ```

+## About us
+At https://slovink.com/ we offer expert guidance, implementation support and services to help organisations accelerate their journey to the slovi.
+Our
+services include docker and container orchestration, slov migration and adoption, infrastructure automation, application modernisation and
+remediation, and performance engineering.

 ## Examples
 For detailed examples on how to use this module, please refer to the [Examples](https://github.com/slovink/terraform-aws-ec2/tree/master/example) directory within this repository.